trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ## Traffic Chart Report

 A Traffic Chart Report in Trisul is a graphical representation of network traffic volume over a specified time period.
 It displays the amount of data transmitted (in bytes or packets) across the network, allowing you to visualize traffic patterns, trends, and anomalies.
-This kind of report is used to provide bandwidth report for several metrics in the form of colourful charts.
+This kind of report is used to provide bandwidth report for several metrics in the form of colorful charts.

 To create a traffic chart report, Click *Traffic Chart* Report from the option button against the report name under all the custom reports.
 You will find the following dialog box to fill in.